Hamza-Aziz/Hamza-Aziz.github.io/_posts/2023-02-23-Terraform-workspace-terragrunt.md

 Terragrunt also provides features like automatic state locking and remote state management, simplifying the management of Terraform state files across multiple environments.

-Real world example using Terragrunt : https://github.com/gruntwork-io/terragrunt-infrastructure-live-example
+Real world example using Terragrunt : [terragrunt-infrastructure-live-example] (https://github.com/gruntwork-io/terragrunt-infrastructure-live-example)

 Using Terragrunt may require some learning, but it is definitely worth it.